shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/02-Introuction to HTML/Readme.md

 ![image](https://user-images.githubusercontent.com/125631878/228592462-f4a46665-b1f9-4bde-b268-9fd7d29d7de3.png)
+  ---
 ![image](https://user-images.githubusercontent.com/125631878/228591119-9e37ea55-5551-4871-8569-666cb37f05f6.png)
+  ---
 ![image](https://user-images.githubusercontent.com/125631878/228592935-764b8c4c-a69e-4c06-a2e3-681c83f4d1b1.png)

+  ---
 # Understanding This table of table
 ![image](https://user-images.githubusercontent.com/125631878/228594879-390aa957-50ca-41ef-a85f-9b0ef27f9992.png)
 - Here two tables are nested in another table
 - Table 1 with HTML CSS and Javascript in 1 column with their respective stars in another column
 - Table 2 with ReactJs NodeJs and SQL in one column with their respective stars in another column
 - Then we copy html code of table 1 and table 2 and paste it in another table in its column 1 and column 2

+---

+# HTML Forms
+  HTML forms are used to collect input from users, such as text, numbers, and selections.
+Forms are created using the <form> tag in HTML, which contains input fields and controls.
+Input fields include text boxes, radio buttons, checkboxes, dropdown menus, and more.
+Form controls include buttons for submitting or resetting the form, as well as hidden fields for storing additional data.
+Input fields and controls are defined using various HTML tags, such as <input>, <textarea>, <select>, and <button>.
+Form data can be sent to a server for processing using various methods, such as GET and POST.
+The server can respond with a new web page, or use the data to perform some action, such as adding a new user to a database.
+Form validation can be used to ensure that the user has entered valid data before submitting the form.